Jar burial: Jar additions

 Types of jars and additional components vary between locations and cultures.
-Jars shapes can indicate the prestige or social level of the deceased; or it can simply be a commonplace jar.
-Funerary offerings are sometimes placed in or around the jars, revealing more information about the value people attributed to certain items.
+A jar’s shape can indicate the prestige or social level of the deceased; or it can simply be a commonplace jar.
+Funerary offerings are sometimes placed in or around the jar, revealing more information about the value people attributed to certain items.

 Decoration

 In ancient Greece, pithoi were typical storage jars, and were commonly used for burials.
 They have vertical round-to-oval handles.
 Carvings on jars have also been found, sometimes depicting local divine beings of the time.
 This is thought to have assisted in the individual's passage to the afterlife.
 The carvings on jars are not standardized, meaning there is no particular pattern of a certain carving on multiple jars.
 Most carvings have been observed in Egypt.

 Some jars are specifically manufactured for jar burials, due to the varying size of bodies and grave sites available to different cultures.